FOREX-Euro steadies; Aussie hit by weak China, domestic data

 The euro has been also underpinned by intense speculation

-that the ECB will s oon u nveil its strategy to tackle the euro
+that the ECB will this week unveil its strategy to tackle the

 ECB President Mario Draghi skipped the weekend's Jackson